 Discussion:

 MPDUs are not bufferable, MSDUs and MMPDUs are.
 And they are only actually buffered if a power save mechanism requires them to so be.

+As regards calling what are actually MMPDUs frames, the boat has not only sailed but circumnavigated the globe several times and is now enjoying life taking tourists around tropical island paradises.
+The best we can do is be honest about the terminological laxity, except in those situations where exactness is critical (e.g. exactly what the unit of buffering is in PS mode).

 Proposed changes: